markjm610/bonsai/README.md

     }
 ```

 When a new node is added, a FakeNode component is created as the input field is hidden.
-The fake node animates to the new node's position, creating the illusion that a new node is working its way down the tree:
+The fake node animates to the new node's position, creating the illusion that the new node is working its way down the tree:
 ```javascript

 // useSpring is from the react-spring library